canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 Use open source software without modifications and customizing it with modules, plugins or extensions, then share those back to the community.
 See [Guides for Publishing Open Source Code](publishing-open-source-code.md).

-To make changes in open source software, engage with the community and submit your changes upstream to ensure that your modificaitons are supported by future updates.
+To make changes in open source software, engage with the community and submit your changes upstream to ensure that your modifications are supported by future updates.
 See [Guides for Contributing to Open Source Software](contributing-to-open-source-software.md).

 **note:** don't just copy parts of code from OSS...